 The cost of living in Almaty, Astana and Atyrau is very high.
 Rental prices are also expensive.
 However foreign English teachers working in private schools do earn well.

-For good schools, a base salarycan start at $30000 USD (€23738, £19089) and you should try to get it paid outside the country, whenever possible.
-This is decent money for teaching English abroad and you will need a degree and a good TEFL Certificate such as the ICAL TEFL Certificate.
+For good schools, a base salary can start at $30000 USD (€23738, £19089) and you should try to get it paid outside the country, whenever possible.
+This is decent money for teaching English abroad and you will need a degree and a good TEFL Certificate.

 Free accommodation and paid for round trip are standard practice and you should make sure they are included in your contract.
 Particularly, given that both apartments to let and air tickets are usually very expensive.